 Several years ago, my cousins called to tell me that my aunt was dying in hospice.
 They wanted me there for support.
-On the long drive there, I kept getting the “voices” (which are more like feelings; though hard to explain if you haven’t ever interacted with the ethereal yourself) telling me, “She needs to know it’s ok to go.
+On the long drive there, I kept getting the “voices” (which I now know to be angelic in nature) telling me, “She needs to know it’s ok to go.
 You must tell her to go.”

 When I arrived at the hospice, I asked my cousins if they had told her it’s ok to go.
 They said they couldn’t do it, but they asked me if I would do it.
 My Aunt Linda was unconscious but had been in the throes of death for at least a day.
 Nobody around her, especially her children and her mother, could tell her it was ok to go.
 I leaned over and stroked her hair.
 I whispered into her ear, “Linda, we love you.
 Everybody here will be ok.
 It’s ok to let go.
 It’s ok to leave.
 You need to follow the light.”